 - 42.21 The IAP should include sufficient detail for all parties to understand the indicative activity that has been agreed and any thresholds for reporting purposes that are required by the commissioner.
-Any thresholds should act as a trigger for discussion to understand why activity is over or under the indicative levels and are not intended as a cap on activity. - 42.22 An IAP should reflect the expected impact of demographic changes and any firm trends in demand; it may also need to factor in requirements for additional non-recurrent activity to reduce waiting times so that national standards can be achieved.
-Equally, an IAP can reflect planned service expansions or expected reductions in activity within a given service, because of commissioner development of other services elsewhere or plans to improve referral practice.
-The net effect should be a realistic plan, shared between commissioner and provider, giving the provider sufficient confidence to put in place an agreed level of capacity which should be sufficient to cope with the expected demand and achieve national access standards. - 42.23 The IAP, as the name suggests, is indicative.
-For a provider to provide more or less activity than is included within the IAP is not a breach of a contractual requirement, and the commissioner cannot withhold payment simply on this basis. - 42.24 Where activity planning discussions identify genuine limitations in capacity in a particular service at a provider, commissioners may need to seek to commission additional providers for patients to choose from or look at whether, within the confines of Good Practice, more appropriate referral criteria for that service should be introduced.
-However, the underlying requirement within the Contract remains that providers will need to be able to flex their capacity up and down as demand fluctuates, accepting referrals and treating patients rather than turning them away. - 42.25 For some contracts, an IAP may not be relevant.
-This may be the case for small contracts commissioned to enable patient choice between multiple providers or for a care home contract.
-In these cases, the parties may dispense with an IAP or agree an IAP of zero.
+Any thresholds should act as a trigger for discussion to understand why activity is over or under the indicative levels and to agree any necessary action to bring activity back in line with the IAP. - 42.22 An IAP should reflect the expected impact of demographic changes and any firm trends in demand; it may also need to factor in requirements for additional non-recurrent activity to reduce waiting times so that national standards can be achieved.
+Equally, an IAP can reflect planned service expansions or expected reductions in activity within a given service, because of commissioner development of other services elsewhere, or plans to improve referral practice, or plans to manage waiting times across commissioned providers.
+The net effect should be a realistic plan, shared between commissioner and provider, giving the provider sufficient confidence to put in place an agreed level of capacity to cope with the expected demand and achieve any agreed targets.
+Any IAP must reflect commissioner affordability and the requirement for the NHS to stay within planned expenditure levels.
+A record of the decisions that underpin the construction of the IAP should be recorded in the IAP. - 42.23 The IAP, as the name suggests, is indicative.
+For a provider to provide more or less activity than is included within the IAP is not a breach of a contractual requirement, and the commissioner cannot withhold payment simply on this basis.
+However, having followed the Activity Management processes described below, a commissioner may, by agreeing or setting an Activity Management Plan (AMP), require a provider to plan its future activity in such a way as to align with the IAP, and if necessary reduce activity below the IAP for the remainder of the year.
+The Commissioner may apply financial consequences and withhold payment as set out in the AMP under SC36.1. - 42.24 Where activity planning discussions identify genuine limitations in capacity in a particular service at a provider, commissioners may need to seek to commission additional providers for patients to choose from or look at whether, within the

+Yellow = updated from the 2024/25 version of the Guidance published in March 2024 Grey = updated from the first version of the 2025/26 Guidance published in April 2025 confines of Good Practice, more appropriate referral criteria for that service should be introduced.
+However, the underlying requirement within the Contract remains that providers will need to be able to manage their waiting lists as demand fluctuates, accepting referrals and treating patients in line with the IAP rather than turning them away.